deparr/tairiki.nvim/README.md

 tairiki.nvim
 </h1>

+> [!IMPORTANT]
+> This is the old version of the plugin, the new version is on the `v2`
+> branch.
+Expect breaking changes. `v2` will be merged into main soon!
+---
+---
+---
+---

 Dark Theme for neovim >= 0.8 based on [Tomorrow Night](https://github.com/chriskempson/tomorrow-theme) and forked from [Onedark.nvim](https://github.com/navarasu/onedark.nvim).
 Theme written in lua with [TreeSitter](https://github.com/nvim-treesitter/nvim-treesitter) syntax highlighting.

 *For latest [TreeSitter](https://github.com/nvim-treesitter/nvim-treesitter) syntax highlight, upgraded to Neovim 0.8.0 or later built with tree-sitter 0.20.3+*